Friday Coding Sessions are one of our main in-house developer educations. Inspired by skill exchange communities, we gather every Friday.

 Inspired by skill exchange communities

 We embraced that spirit and built upon it.
 It is exciting and astonishing, at the same time, to see us all grow as a team.
 It is also inspiring to see every one of us grow as a professional and a developer.
 The ethos of knowledge sharing and taking pride in being able to contribute is part of our DNA.
-Ability to (re)deliver knowledge to your colleagues is a very exhilarating experience.
+The ability to (re)deliver knowledge to your colleagues is a very exhilarating experience.

 Empowering junior developers.
 And everyone else.

 Working with junior devs, we noticed that some of them will be shy to ask their mentors questions.
 I can say that we encourage and even reward open communication.
 Our hierarchy structure is flat.
 Yet, some of our junior developers are still somewhat reluctant to ask questions.
 During our education and training sessions, we are reviewing their work.
 We are helping them with their exact problems.
 That way, we can be more efficient – sometimes, all they need is a nudge in the right direction, and the rest will follow.

 FCS plays a vital role in those efforts.
 It also helps develop strong professional bonds.
 Therefore, it is lowering the potential barriers when it comes to asking questions.